TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ### Potential Biases

-View count vanity: views with people outside your intended target audience is a vanity metric.
+View count vanity: Views from people outside your intended target audience is a vanity metric.

 ### Field Tips